csgillespie/efficientR/main.md

 # Efficient workflow {#workflow}

-Efficient programming is an important and skill for generating the correct result, on time.
+Efficient programming is an important skill for generating the correct result, on time.
 Yet coding is only one part of a wider skillset needed for successful outcomes for projects involving R programming.
 Unless your project is to write generic R code (i.e. unless you are on the R Core Team), the project will probably transcend the